-IPv6 nodes and IPv4 nodes cannot directly connect to each other, because the protocols are incompatible to each other.
-To allow communication between different protocol nodes, several transition mechanism have been proposed [62], [39].
+IPv6 hosts and IPv4 hosts cannot directly connect to each other, because the protocols are incompatible to each other.
+To allow communication between different protocol hosts, several transition mechanisms have been proposed [62], [39].
 However installation and configuration of the transition mechanism usually require in-depth knowledge about both protocols and require additional hardware to be added in the network.
 In this thesis we show an in-network transition method based on NAT64 [6].
 Compared to traditional NAT64 methods which require hosts to explicitly use an extra device in the network, our proposed method is transparent to the hosts.
 This way the routing and network configuration does not need to be changed to support NAT64 within a network.
 Currently network operators have to focus on two network stacks when designing networks: IPv6 and IPv4.
-While in a small scale setup this might not introduce significant complexity, figure 1.4 shows how the complexity quickly grows even with a small number of hosts.
-The proposed in-network solution does not only ease the installation and deployment of IPv6, but it also allows line speed translation, because it is compiled into target dependent low level code that can run in ASICs [37], FPGAs [36] or even in software [10].
-Figure 3.3 shows how the design differs for an in-network solution.
-Even on fast CPUs, software solutions like tayga [31] can be CPU bound (see section 4.4) and are incapable of translating protocols at line speed.
+While in a small scale setup this might not introduce significant